vizkeletibala/vion-arena/docs/platform/platform-overview.md

 ## Important Notes

 - Grafana is pre-provisioned to talk to Prometheus and Loki through internal Docker DNS.
+- Grafana also provisions persistent dashboards from files under `platform-stack/grafana/provisioning/dashboards/`.
 - Jenkins has access to `/var/run/docker.sock`, so it can build and run Docker workloads on the host.
+- Jenkins uses a custom image based on `jenkins/jenkins:lts-jdk17` with Docker CLI and Docker Compose plugin preinstalled.
+- When Jenkins launches helper containers against the host Docker daemon, container-internal paths should not be bind-mounted with `-v "$PWD":...`; shared-volume approaches such as `--volumes-from` are safer.
 - The registry currently has no auth or TLS in this local stack.
 - The routing setup mixes `*.vion.test` with `registry.localhost`; see `routing.md` and `registry.md` for the implication.